zekesonxx/deviltool/README.md

 ## FAQ
 Q. Why?
 A. You know, that's a really good question.
 Especially since I've spent <10 min playing the game.

+>     11:31:21 PM <LambdaComplex> "A. You know, that's a really good question.
+Especially since I've spent <10 min playing the game."
+>     11:31:25 PM <LambdaComplex> zekesonxx: I like the way you think